Information for:Sign up to our Engage eNewsletter

 The statement is the result of wide consultation, both within the engineering profession and with other professionals specialising in applied ethics.
 It contains four fundamental principles and is designed to form the core of the codes of conduct published by the professional engineering institutions.
 All registered engineers and technicians have committed to working in an ethical and socially responsible manner in accordance with their institution's code of conduct.

-The Engineering Council and the Royal Academy of Engineering believe that all persons engaged in engineering at any level, from the youngest apprentice and student, should be educated and encouraged to think and work in accordance with these ethical principles.
+The Engineering Council and the Royal Academy of Engineering (RAEng) believe that all persons engaged in engineering at any level, from the youngest apprentice and student, should be educated and encouraged to think and work in accordance with these ethical principles.
 The statement is therefore offered to employers and to education, training and qualification providers to adopt or include in their curricula as they see fit.
 The aim is for engineering to be seen and recognised by the public as a trusted and ethical profession.

 Engineering professionals have a duty to uphold the highest standards of professional conduct including openness, fairness, honesty and integrity.

 Engineering professionals have a duty to obey all applicable laws and regulations and give due weight to facts, published standards and guidance and the wider public interest.